The Admissions Process

 - All applicants are required to submit a personal statement and two letters of recommendation.
 Rather than submit letters of recommendation with the application, applicants are encouraged to utilize the LSAC’s letter of recommendation service that is included in the LSDAS registration subscription.

-- Application files will not reviewed until the file is complete.
+- Application files will not be reviewed until the file is complete.
 Admissions decisions will be made on a rolling basis after all required materials have been received.

 At the Florida A&M University College of Law, we value diversity and commitment to public service.
 Please prepare an essay (no more than three typed pages in length) that addresses the following questions: